 Getting to hope you like me”

-Blogging can help our potential clients to get know us, as our content starts to appear in their Google searches and social media updates.
+Blogging helps your potential clients to get know you, as your content starts to appear in their Google searches and social media updates.

 We want them to like us

-We then move onto the Like phase – how do we get our target audience to like us?
+We then move onto the “Like” phase – how do we get our target audience to like us?
 Yet again, blogging is the answer.
-Provide good quality blog posts with super useful and relevant posts that are exactly what they are looking for.
+Provide useful and relevant posts, with consistently good content – information that is exactly what they are looking for.
 Answer their potential questions.
 In this blog post, I show you a way to find out what those questions are.

 Give tips and advice around your topic of expertise.
-And share these posts regularly on social media.
-You don’t want to make it difficult for people to find your content.
-Make it easy for people to find you by using the phrases that people are searching for – put those in your headlines.
+Make sure that you share these posts regularly on social media.
+Make it easy for people to find your content by using the key phrases or hashtags that people are likely to be searching for – put those in your headlines.

 And finally, we get to trust

 Would you buy from a company if the last update they had on their website was from 2 years ago?
 Or if any questions asked in comments on posts always stayed unanswered?
-You might even assume the business has gone out of business.
+You might even assume that the business is not trading anymore!

-Trust is the most difficult to establish but the most important.
-You can achieve trust through blogging by being consistent and responsive.
+Trust is one of the more difficult things to establish but arguably is the most important.
+You can build trust through blogging by being consistent and responsive.
 Provide regular updates, don’t just post every now and again.
 If you can manage one blog post per week – perfect.
 Reply to comments on your blog as well as on social media.
 Don’t let an attempt to communicate with you go unanswered.
 You cannot build trust if you ignore comments.

-You can make the transition from Know and Like to Trust even quicker if you include video in your blog posts.
-This way your audience can not only experience your expertise through reading, they also feel they get to know you a lot quicker because you “talk” to them.
-They get to know your voice and, if you use “talking head” videos (you talk in front of the camera) they feel that you are talking directly to them.
+You can make the transition from “Know” and “Like” to “Trust” even quicker if you include video in your blog posts.
+Your audience will feel like they are getting to know you better because you are right “there” talking to them – they get to know your voice and, if you use “talking head” videos (you talking in front of the camera) they will literally feel that you are talking directly to them.
 Nothing builds rapport quicker than video used in this way.

 Over to you

 If you’re new to blogging, you might not quite know where to start.
-No worries, this is where I can help with.
-Simply get in touch (email: email@example.com) and we can set up an informal call to find out if I’m the right person to help you achieve your business goals.
+Simply get in touch with me via email at: firstname.lastname@example.org) and we can set up an informal call to look at how using Blogging effectively will help you to achieve your business goals.
 If you’d like to check out what others are saying about my services first, here are some testimonials.